 Loan application processing comes with a series of steps.
-Inquiring on your Credit is one such step that needs to be adhered to.
-Credit Inquiry can happen either ways.
-When you want to find out your own credit standing with the credit bureau.
+Enquiring about your Credit is one such step that needs to be adhered to.
+A credit inquiry can happen either way when you want to find out your own credit standing with the credit bureau.
 This amounts to “Soft Inquiry”.
 Lenders go in for an inquiry on your credit history with the credit bureaus before granting you a loan.
-This process on inquiring on your credit history is known as “Hard Inquiry”.
+This process of inquiring into your credit history is known as “Hard Inquiry”.

 What Is a Credit Inquiry?

-A credit inquiry can be referred to as a request posted by a financial institution or firm for the credit information of an individual or an entity.
-This credit information is pulled out of your credit report lying with the credit bureaus.
-The credit report will give the lenders a detailed history on the already existing debt obligations and payment history made so far.
-It will not be lesser to say that your credit inquiry is the first step towards credit approvals.
+A credit inquiry is a request submitted by a financial institution or firm for an individual's or an entity's credit information.
+This credit information is pulled out of your credit report held by credit bureaus.
+The credit report will provide lenders with a detailed history of existing debt obligations and payment history.
+It will not be an overstatement to say that your credit inquiry is the first step towards credit approval.

 Difference Between Hard Inquiry and Soft Inquiry

-The following table enlists in detail the difference between hard inquiry and soft inquiry in detail.
+The following table provides a detailed comparison between hard and soft inquiries.
 They are:

-Timing of Credit Inquiry Done at the time of granting loans or credit cards Done during a pre-approved loan offer
+Timing of Credit Inquiry Done at the time of granting loans or credit cards Done by self or during a pre-approved loan offer

 Appearance on Your Credit Report Yes.
 Appears on the Credit Report No. Not Necessarily